Oure

 Oure is a small town located on the island of Funen in south-central Denmark, in Svendborg Municipality.
 It is located 25 km south of Nyborg, 6 km southwest of Lundeborg and 12 km northeast of Svendborg.

+The handball club GOG Håndbold, who has won the Danish Championship several times, was founded as a merger between the locals clubs in Oure, Gudbjerg and Gudme.